dvcrn/cocoro-sdk/README.md

 # Cocoro Air SDK

-This is a work in progress attempt to reverse the cocoro air API from Sharp, used to control smart appliances through the internet
+This is a work in progress attempt to reverse-engineer the cocoro air API from Sharp, used to control smart appliances through the internet

 ## Authentication